RedBucketRealty/Planning/business_requirements.md

 - A service for deal notifications on selected services and products.
 - A service to develop automated and custom deal campaigns on products and services.
 - A service to develop automates and custom product recommendation campaigns on products and services.
-- A service to develop automates and custom product highlighting campaigns on products and services
+- A service to develop automates and custom product highlighting campaigns on products and services.
 - A service for blog posts.
 - A service for customer surveys.
 - A service for customer brand loyalty rewards.